imthenachoman/How-To-Secure-A-Linux-Server/README.md

 1. Go through `/etc/default/aide` and set AIDE's defaults per your requirements.
 If you want AIDE to run daily and e-mail you, be sure to set `CRON_DAILY_RUN` to `yes`.

-1. Make a backup of ClamAV's configuration files:
+1. Make a backup of AIDE's configuration files:

     ``` bash
     sudo cp -pr /etc/aide /etc/aide.$(date +"%Y%m%d%H%M%S")